wurde/process/README.md

 # Process

-A backend server for process modeling applications.
+A backend server for process modeling.
 It stores enough information to calculate bottlenecks and resource utilization.
-When sampling job times you can use start/end times or use explicit durations.
+When sampling job times you can use start/end times or use explicit work duration.

 ## Models